Andrew Cassidy: Biography

 Cassidy was born in County Cavan, Ireland and came to America in 1834 when 17.

 For three years he and was in the Engineering Corps at West Point, under General George B. McClellan.
 He then went to Washington, D. C. to work for the Coast Survey Office, under Professor Alexander Bache.
 About a year later, he was sent to the Pacific Coast as part of a party under Lieutenant William Trowbridge, U. S. Engineers.
 They reached San Francisco in July, 1853, and a month later came to San Diego, where they built a self-recording tidal gauge station at La Playa in September and left Cassidy in charge.
 He remained in charge of the tidal gauge and weather observations for seventeen years.
 He also collected specimens for the Smithsonian Institution.

 This gauge recorded a tsunami from Japan in December 1854 and a local earthquake in July 1854.
-This is believed to be the earliest recorded earthquake.
+This is believed to be one of the earliest locally recorded earthquakes.
+He was also an eyewitness to the only locally generated tsunami to affect the San Diego area, which occurred on 27 May 1862.
+The tidal gauge was being repaired at the time, so there is no quantitative record of the event.

 In 1863 Cassidy married his first wife Rosa Serrano, daughter of José Antonio Serrano and Rafaela Nieves Aquilar.
 Rosa was only 15 at the time, and she died a few years later, on February 11, 1870.
 She is buried at El Campo Santo Cemetery in Old Town San Diego.
 Around the time of his marriage, he acquired Rancho Pauma in San Luis Rey from his father-in-law.